 The school has achieved National Healthy Schools status and Sainsbury’s Silver Active Mark.

-The school had a number of interim headteachers prior to conversion to academy status but under the guidance of the current Headteacher, Adrian Mitchell, the school has improved and moved out of special measures after just five terms.
-With support, Manor Court is continuing to develop as a place where all pupils continue to be the very best they can be on a daily basis.
+Since converting to an academy, Manor Court has moved out of special measures and is continuing to develop as a place where all pupils continue to be the very best they can be on a daily basis.
 The determination and hard work of all staff to improve the image and ‘community’ feel of the school was reflected in the both the most recent inspection and the fact that the school is at its PAN.

 The governing body took on the management of the early years centre in April 2011.
 The Manor Court Early Years Centre is registered to provide childcare for 20 children in the Early Years Foundation Stage, aged 18 months to four years old, at any one time.